College Students

 Scholarship winners will be chosen from eligible applicants based on the committee's evaluation of their academic achievement and financial need.

-Applications must be received by March 18, 2008.
+Applications will be accepted beginning January 2, 2015 and must be received by February 1, 2015.
 You can (1) email them to Tom Karr, (2) fax them to Tom Karr at 202-772-9263, (3) for regular mail, email Tom Karr to request a mailing address.

 If you send them by fax or regular mail, please email Tom Karr to advise that you have sent your application.
 When your application has been received, you will be sent an email confirming that receipt.